 Multi-Domain or Responsive?

-Depending on your business needs, Google’s mobile first push will influence the efforts of your digital marketing campaigns and how you manage your onsite SEO work.
+Depending on your business needs, Google’s mobile-first push will influence the efforts of your digital marketing campaigns and how you manage your onsite SEO work.
 With separate sites for both mobile and desktop users, ie yourbusiness.com and m.yourbusiness.com, Google’s shift will mean that the mobile site ranking indicators will be the focus of Google’s attention and your desktop version may be ignored for ranking purposes.
-Switching to responsive would be the recommended course of action for most companies, however sometimes content specifically designed for desktop can create a better user experience for those users but seo focus should be on promoting your mobile version of the site.
+Switching to responsive would be the recommended course of action for most companies, however, sometimes content specifically designed for desktop can create a better user experience for those users but SEO focus should be on promoting your mobile version of the site.

 Lastly, integrate AMP into your websites.
-This can be done simply through WordPress plugins or through creating of AMP pages by tech-savvy developers.
+This can be done simply through WordPress plugins or through creating AMP pages by tech-savvy developers.
 This is especially important for content-based sites and for blog sections of existing sites to get that extra push in Google results.

 Mobile is no longer just an optional element of your business.
 With mobile now being the dominant force in everyone’s lives your online business needs to make the shift with it to cater to your audience.

 Make the changes now, and reap the mobile SEO benefits for years to come.
 Contact the professionals at Lilo if you need any help with creating a mobile-responsive design.